ChrisPenner/mad-props/README.md

 solve :: (Functor f, Typeable (Element g))
       => Prop (f (PVar g)) -> Maybe (f (Element g))
 ```

+You can return any Functor from your setup `Prop` action.
+The `solve` function will map over it and replace all the `PVar`s inside with the solved values.

 We can plug in our hardest sudoku and after a second or two we'll print out the answer!